brownae/react101/README.md

 Run the dev server - $ yarn run dev-server
 Run the test suite - $ yarn test --watch

+Git short list.
+$ git init - Create a new git repo
+$ git status - View the changes to your project code
+$ git add - Add files to staging area
+$ git commit - Create a new commit with files from staging area
+$ git log - View recent commits

 Notes:
 From root of folder...
 To reinstall dependencies: $ yarn install